-It appears as per the recent industry outlook reports issued by CAPA, Indian airlines are estimated to make a loss of approx. USD 1.4-1.7 billion in the current fiscal year FY 23.
+It appears as per the recent industry outlook reports issued by CAPA, airlines in India are estimated to make a loss of approx. USD 1.4-1.7 Billion in the current fiscal year FY 23.
 It also appears from the industry reports that the traffic recovery (number of flights and passengers) would take almost another one to three years for airline operations to reach pre COVID-19 levels.
 In the current situation, airlines in India are staring at significant losses and with limited financial support from the Government, airlines are constrained to implement severe cost control measures to sustain their operations.
 On the other hand, the same report mentions that Indian airports are expected to report significant profits in the region of USD 420 million for the FY23.
 In the given circumstances, it is humbly submitted that it is imperative that AERA does not take any steps, including by way of approving the proposed high tariffs, during the Third Control Period, which would precipitate further adverse financial impact on the airlines.
-In this regard, we also humbly request AERA to not implement any Y-O-Y increase in tariffs during the Third Control Period and defer any increase in the same to the subsequent control period, given the scenario described above.